OpenTranslationBible/open-bible/en-GB/43.John/md/john-12.md

 ## John 12:47

 “If anyone hears my words but does not keep them, I do not judge that person.
-For I did not come to judge the world, but to save the world.
+For I did not come to judge the world, but to save it.

 ## John 12:48

-There is a judge for the one who rejects me and does not accept my words; the very words I have spoken will condemn them at the last day.
+But there is a judge for the one who rejects me and does not accept my words; the very words I have spoken will be their judge at the last day.

 ## John 12:49